keyan-m/cardano-account/README.md

 The datum carries user's ED25519 public key, along with the nonce that was presumably used to generate the key pair.

+### Support for Open Claim of Stale Accounts

+The account datum carries a `latest_activity` field which has to be updated whenever the user wants to withdraw datum-less UTxOs (or update their public key).

+With a hardcoded 5-year period, if an account has been inactive for more than that, anyone will be free to:
+- Claim all the funds (i.e. datum-less UTxOs sitting at user's `cardano-account` address)
+- Burn the NFTs and get ADA of account's UTxOs
+- De-register `account`'s staking script and claim its registration deposit

 ## User Experience

 ### Account Creation